SmartGuyy/Script-Python-auto-reorganize/README.md

 Then open your console and run the script -> if files are old, it will create (if it does not already exist) the folder "archives" then a folder of the name of the creator, then the script will move these files in this folder.

 This script writes all the information of prints directly in log.txt.
-However if there is anything already written then it writes over it.
+However if you run it 2 times a day or more : anything already written will be destroyed except if you add other time indication in the code for log creation.